AndyKong2020/QQchatbot/README.md

 chatbot for QQ with openai api
 # Requirements
 1. a linux host server
-2. network which can visit worldwide internet
-3. an openai api key
+2. an openai api key
-4. an extra qq acount
+3. an extra qq acount
-5. python3
+4. python3
 # Quik Start
 1. Clone the code from github
 ```git clone https://github.com/AndyKong2020/QQchatbot.git```